playerla/flask-mega-tutorial/README.md

 ## Local Docker environment

 I use Docker toolbox ("Native" Linux container on WSL 2 is still preview at the time of writing).
+See .env file for password and secret configuration

 ### Database migration utility